Previous issue

 and to all others to whom God did not show mercy.

-either it is God who foreordains everything and man has no responsibility,
+it is God who foreordains everything and man has no responsibility, or man

-or man has a responsibility and therefore God's choice is limited or conditional.
+has a responsibility and therefore God's choice is limited or conditional.
+On

-both valid.
+valid.
 This applies to Pharaoh.
-We must be careful not to try to make
+We must be careful not to try to make a

 responsibility against God's foreordaining, or to limit man's part in his